Practically Yours

-Practically Yours is a 1944 comedic film made by Paramount Pictures, directed by Mitchell Leisen, written by Norman Krasna and starring Claudette Colbert and Fred MacMurray.
+Practically Yours is a 1944 American romantic comedy film directed by Mitchell Leisen and starring Claudette Colbert and Fred MacMurray and Cecil Kellaway.
+Written by Norman Krasna, it was produced and distributed by Paramount Pictures.

 Plot

 When a young pilot, Daniel Bellamy, is presumed dead after crash-bombing an enemy aircraft carrier, the footage of the crash and his presumably final reminiscence of walking in the park with 'Piggy' and kissing her on the nose is sent back home.
 A typographical error in transcribing his words becomes a tribute to heroism, while a girl who worked in his office, Peggy, is thought to be the object of his secret love.
 However, Dan returns home and in order to save embarrassment for both the girl and himself, he tries to maintain the pretense.
 Dan reveals that he was not speaking of a girl but of his dog.
 A series of comical mishaps ensue, leading to a resolution of the misunderstanding.